w3c/trace-context/CORRELATION_CONTEXT_HTTP_HEADER_FORMAT.md

 ## Value format

 All spaces should be trimmed from the beginning and the end of the value.

-Value represents a url encoded string.
-Value is case sensitive.
+Value ends with the special character `;`, separator `,` or end of string.
+Value represents a url encoded string and case sensitive.

 **Examples**: